wuyang1002431655/tango_with_django_19/manuscript/chapter6-models-templates-views.md

-Here, the expressions `Category.objects.order_by('-likes')`  queries the `Category` model to retrieve the top five categories.
-You can see that it uses the `order_by()` method to sort by the number of likes in descending order.
-The `-` in `-likes` denotes that we would like them in decreasing order (if we removed the `-` then the results would be returned in ascending order).
+Here, the expression `Category.objects.order_by('-likes')`  queries the `Category` model to retrieve the top five categories.
+You can see that it uses the `order_by()` method to sort by the number of `likes` in descending order.
+The `-` in `-likes` denotes that we would like them in descending order (if we removed the `-` then the results would be returned in ascending order).
 Since a list of `Category` objects will be returned, we used Python's list operators to take the last five objects from the list i.e  `[:5]` and thus return a sub-list of `Category` objects.

 With the query complete, we passed a reference to the list (stored as variable `category_list`) to the dictionary, `context_dict`.
 This